-This article guides the plug-in developers on how to create Animate plug-ins to support custom platforms using Animate CC 2015.1 (February 2016).
-The following are the previous versions of this document:
+This article guides the plug-in developers on how to create Animate plug-ins to support custom platforms using Animate.

-To build a custom platform support plug-in, developers must download the Custom Platform Support Development Kit from the following location:
+To build a custom platform support plug-in, developers require the Custom Platform Support Development Kit.
+Click here to download.

-Download a sample plug-in from the following location and use it as a reference for building a custom support platform support plug-in:
+Click here to download a sample plug-in and use it as a reference for building a custom support platform support plug-in.

 A plug-in consists of the following elements:

 For an overview of the Custom Platform Support feature, see Custom Platform Support.

 You can develop a custom platform support plug-in using one of the following methods:

 Custom Platform Support plug-ins are packaged as .zxp files that can be installed with Animate.
 You can host the plug-in on the Adobe Add-ons page for users to download and install using the Creative Cloud application or distribute the plug-ins as .zxp packages to install them using the Manage Extensions utility.

 A developer needs the following software to build a plug-in using the custom platform support development kit:

 The custom platform support development kit contains the following elements: